 Table I shows that the bias of the MLE can be large: it is equal to 33% for T = 5 and still 6% for T = 20.
 The corrections based on the concentrated likelihood and the various integrated likelihoods give roughly the same results.
-In all cases considered, using one of these corrections reduces the bias by a factor between 2 and 3.
-The best performance, in terms of bias, mean squared error (MSE) and mean absolute error (MAE), is achieved by Lancaster's (1998) integrated likelihood given by equation (35).
+In all cases considered, using one of these corrections reduces the bias by a factor of between 2 and 3.
+The best performance, in terms of bias, mean squared error (MSE), and mean absolute error (MAE), is achieved by Lancaster's (1998) integrated likelihood given by equation (35).
 Note that the infeasible estimator based on (37) and the iterated corrections do not give better results than the correction based on observed quantities.

 The Gaussian random effects MLE gives rather good results.
 Our experiments (not reported) showed that the relative performance of REML worsens when the correlation between α{i0} and x_i increases, and when the sampling distribution of the individual effects departs from the normal.
-Lastly, the conditional logit estimator is consistent for fixed T. Still, note that several corrected/integrated estimators yield MSE and MAE comparable toor lower than- the ones of conditional logit for T = 10 and T = 20.
-This suggests that, for intermediate values of T, it may not be obvious to choose a fixed-T consistent estimator rather than bias-corrected alternatives.
-Hahn, Kuersteiner and Newey (2004) show that bias-corrected estimators are second-order efficient.
-Clearly, under suitable regularity conditions our robust integrated likelihood estimator falls into the class considered by these authors.24 In contrast, there is a potential efficiency loss in conditioning on the sufficient statistic in the conditional logit model.
+Last, the conditional logit estimator is consistent for fixed T. Still, note that several corrected/integrated estimators yield MSE and MAE comparable to-or lower than-those of conditional logit for T = 10 and T = 20.
+This suggests that